brainhack-school2023/nagakarthik_project/README.md

 Given the background on super-resolution and INRs, the objectives of my project were as follows:

-1. Understand the concept of implicit representations of images and their potential applications. ✅
+1. Understand the concept of implicit representations of images and their potential applications in the medical domain. ✅
 2. Train a neural network (particuarly, a multi-layer perceptron) to reconstruct a high-resolution MRI of a spinal cord given two different low-resolution views as inputs. ✅
-3. Perform an ablation study on the neural network parameters to analyse its effect on the reconstruction accuracy. ✅
+3. Perform an ablation study on the neural network parameters to analyse their effect on the reconstruction accuracy. ✅

 ### Data

 The Spine Generic Public Database [3,4] was used in this project.
 This is a BIDS-standarized multi-site dataset consisting of 6 contrasts from a single healthy subject acquired using the spine-generic protocol.
-The dataset is open-source and can be downloaded via git-annex.
-The installation procedure is described in [README](https://github.com/brainhack-school2023/nagakarthik_project/blob/main/data/spine-generic/README.md) inside the `data/` folder along with the specific subjects used.
+The dataset is open-source and can be downloaded via `git-annex`.
+The installation procedure is described in the [README](https://github.com/brainhack-school2023/nagakarthik_project/blob/main/data/spine-generic/README.md) inside the `data/` folder along with the specific subjects used.

 In the context of this project, only the T2w contrast was used as it is an isotropic image.
 Typically, super-resolution methods tend to use isotropic images as they could be used as the ground-truth, which helps in quantifying the reconstruction accuracy.